ESMValGroup/ESMValTool/doc/sphinx/source/namelists/namelist_spi.rst

 * pr (atmos, monthly mean, longitude latitude time)

-Observations and Reformat Scripts
+Observations and reformat scripts
 ---------------------------------

-**Note:** (1) obs4mips data can be used directly without any preprocessing; (2) see headers of reformat scripts for non-obs4mips data for download instructions.
+**Note: (1) obs4mips data can be used directly without any preprocessing; (2) see headers of reformat scripts for non-obs4mips data for download instructions.**